-- A laboratory manual outlining all experiments will be available through the course OWL website, in pdf and/or doc format. - Students are expected to read the labs in advance and be ready when lab starts.
+- A laboratory manual outlining all experiments will be available through the course OWL website, in Word and/or PDF format - Students are expected to read the labs in advance and be ready when lab starts

-In-person lectures
+In-Person Lectures

-As noted above, most classes will involve graded Activities (marked mainly for completion) that can be completed and submitted in class.
+As noted above, most classes will involve graded Activities that can be completed and submitted in class.
 Please bring paper and a pen, and, if available, a laptop, tablet, and/or smart phone (with internet capabilities) so you we can workshop your scientific skills.